 - a.
 Authority to Hold a Hearing.
-The Chair of the Code and Standards Enforcement Committee must determine whether an appeal hearing will be held and whether the appeal hearing will be in person, by telephone, or by video conference, considering the following factors: whether a party has requested a hearing; the novelty and complexity of the issues; and whether the facts and legal arguments are adequately presented in the briefs and record, such that oral argument will not significantly aid the decision-making process. - b.
+The Chair of the Appeals Commission must determine whether an appeal hearing will be held and whether the appeal hearing will be in person, by telephone, or by video conference, considering the following factors: whether a party has requested a hearing; the novelty and complexity of the issues; and whether the facts and legal arguments are adequately presented in the briefs and record, such that oral argument will not significantly aid the decision-making process. - b.
 Notice of Appeal Hearing.
-Not less than 30 calendar days prior to the date set for an appeal hearing, the Chair of the Code and Standards Enforcement Committee must issue written notice of such hearing that designates the date, time, place, and manner of the hearing.
+Not less than 30 calendar days prior to the date set for an appeal hearing, the Chair of the Appeals Commission must issue written notice of such hearing that designates the date, time, place, and manner of the hearing.
 The parties and counsel may appear in person or by telephone or video at any in person hearing, and by video or telephone at any video hearing.
-The Notice of Appeal Hearing must also inform the parties if the Code and Standards Enforcement Committee has referred the appeal to an Appeal Panel, and the name and employer of each member of the Code and Standards Enforcement Committee and each member of the Appeal Panel if the Code and Standards Enforcement Committee has made a referral.
-A party must file any motion for recusal in accordance with Article 17.3.b.
-If the Code and Standards Enforcement Committee referred an appeal to an Appeal Panel, the Appeal Panel must conduct the hearing. - c.
+The Notice of Appeal Hearing must also inform the parties of the name and employer of each member of the Appeals Commission.
+A party must file any motion for recusal in accordance with Article 17.3.b. - c.
 Presentations at Hearing.
 At the hearing, both Appellant and Appellee may make affirmative presentations limited to 20 minutes each, and Appellant will be permitted an additional 5-minutes to present a rebuttal to Appellee's affirmative presentation.
 Affirmative presentations must address only those issues raised in the parties' Briefs.
-The rebuttal must address only those issues raised during Appellee's affirmative presentation. - Motion for More Time.
-The Chair of the Code and Standards Enforcement Committee or the Appeal Panel may consider motions from the Appellant or Appellee requesting additional time for affirmative presentations and may grant such motions upon a showing of good cause.
+The rebuttal must address only those issues raised during Appellee's affirmative presentation. - 1.
+Motion for More Time.
+The Chair of the Appeals Commission may consider motions from the Appellant or Appellee requesting additional time for affirmative presentations and may grant such motions upon a showing of good cause.
 A motion for more than 5 additional minutes of presentation time must be made in writing not less than 30 calendar days prior to the date set for an appeal hearing.
-A motion for 5 minutes or less of additional presentation time may be made at the appeal hearing.

-- 2. Objections and Procedural Issues Arising During the Appeal Hearing.
-The Chair of the Code and Standards Enforcement Committee or the Appeal Panel will decide any objections or issues regarding procedural matters that arise during the appeal hearing. - 3.
+A motion for 5 minutes or less of additional presentation time may be made at the appeal hearing. - Objections and Procedural Issues Arising During the Appeal Hearing.
+The Chair of the Appeals Commission will decide any objections or issues regarding procedural matters that arise during the appeal hearing. - 3.
 Questioning.
-Members of the Code and Standards Enforcement Committee or Appeal Panel may ask questions at any time during or after the presentations.
-Subject to the right of Appellant or Appellee to move for more time, the time allotted for presentation shall not be extended solely because the Code and Standards Enforcement Committee or Appeals Panel asked questions. - d.
+Members of the Appeals Commission may ask questions at any time during or after the presentations.
+Subject to the right of Appellant or Appellee to move for more time, the time allotted for presentation shall not be extended solely because the Appeals Commission asked questions. - d.
 Transcript of Appeal Hearing.
 CFP Board must obtain a written transcript of an appeal hearing.